grizlibier/wcomf/README.md

 In the next version:

-- Partially reworked AI  (done / tweaks possible)
+- Partially reworked AI

+ -> The game is less likely to crash because of pathfinding, still searching for a way to completely solve the problem.

-- Deathscreens  (in progress)
+- Deathscreens

  -> 4 new deathscreens added

 - New monsters  (to-do)

-- New items(spellbooks, general items, potions, ...)  (in progress)
+- New items(spellbooks, general items, potions, ...)  (nearly done)

  -> added new potions

- -> added scrolls
+ -> added scrolls into the game, 5 of them

  -> added flails and a healing armor

  -> now some weapons/armors can/will inflict effects to their owners and/or targets, such as bleeding

-- Bugfixing  (in progress)
+- Bugfixing

  -> arrow keys fully supported